onideen/UbiNomadLib/README.md

 5. Congratulation the IDE is ready

 #### Errors
-If *UbiNomadLib* has a red exclamation mark, it may be a build problem:
+If *UbiNomadLib* has a red x, it may be a build problem:
 1. Right-click on the project and press *Properties*
 2. Go to *Android* tab
-3. If any library is marked with a red cross, remove it and add it again.
+3. If any library is marked with a red x, remove it and add it again.
-4. There should be 3 libraries included marked with a green v
+4. There should be 3 libraries included marked with a green checkmark

 ## Implement in your application

-[Work in progress]
+To have nice setup for a UbiNomad application, this section will go through the steps to set it up.

+1. Import an existing Android application
+2. Select root directory: *UbiNomadLib*/samples
+3. Import *HelloUbiNomad*, and set a name for your application
+4. **Check** the "Copy project into workspace" option
+5. Press *Finish*
+6. A project with your chosen name should be visible in the project explorer.
+It will also be marked with a red x
+7. Right-click on the project and choose *Properties*
+8. There should be a red x on the UbiNomadLib project.
+Remove the project and replace it with UbiNomadLib.
+9. You should now be able to run the application.
+10. (Optional) Change package name to your liking.
+If you change the package name, you will need to change it to the same in AndroidManifest.

 ## Extend the library

-[WOrk in progress]

 ## Errors
 - 2 versions of support-library